 Selecting a wristwatch may not be the easiest task to complete.
 The number of brands and models looking back at you from numerous online stores can make your head spin.
-One brand that particularly keeps popping up everywhere is Fossil.
+However, one brand that particularly keeps popping up everywhere is Fossil.

 - How Much Do Fossil Watches Cost?